sdetmharinavi/hnvtx/scripts/output.md

                 associatedSystemsJson = JSON.parse(associatedSystemsRaw);
                 if (!Array.isArray(associatedSystemsJson)) throw new Error("JSON is not an array.");

-                // Validate each system in the JSON array for (const sys of associatedSystemsJson) {
+                for (const sys of associatedSystemsJson) {
                     const sysName = (sys.system)?.toLowerCase().trim();
                     if (!sysName || (!systemNameMap.has(sysName) && !nodeNameMap.has(sysName))) {